 Because we try to improve every year, our data collection and reporting systems may vary from year to year.
 Last year we decided to try to estimate the number of kittens and puppies where possible, so we added that information to our matrix for 2016.
 Because it is often very difficult for us to decide whether the cats we TNR are younger than 5 months, we elected to use this criterion: We will indicate that an animal is a puppy or a kitten when it is clear to a lay observer that the animal is younger than 5 months.
 As a result, our numbers of kittens/puppies will likely be consistently understated.

-Again because we are an animal welfare/rescue organization, we thought our earlier matrix did not capture some of our work very well, so we created two new categories in 2016: Assistance to Caretakers (Community Cat Colony caretakers generally) and Direct Colony Care.
+We thought our earlier matrix did not capture some of our work very well, so we created two new categories in 2016: Assistance to Caretakers (Community Cat Colony caretakers generally) and Direct Colony Care.
 There is some overlap among our categories and we will continue to refine them.

 Our matrix data approximates the Shelter Animals Count official matrix.
 Totals may not match for various reasons; community cat may be TNRd and then adopted later, for example.